 That is when she betrayed me.
 To keep her grand plan to serve the Waiting God, she could not admit to her mistake, even to save me from years of abuse.
 I will never forgive her for that.
 And I will never forgive the Waiting God for accepting her service after that.
 The Waiting God knows all, but it did nothing to protect me.
 My suffering was insignificant to it.
 No matter what it wants or why, no matter how much I seem to act out the Waiting God’s virtues, I refuse to let it puppeteer my life any longer.

 But that is about the future, and I am not finished telling you about the past.
 The Dalners still had to keep up appearances.
-At eight years old, they sent me to a private boarding school, which is the normal practice among the first-ring upper class.
+At eight years old, they sent me to a private boarding school, which is normal practice for the upper class in the First Ring.
 I later learned that they pretended to be sad when I was gone, pretended they were doing it for my sake.
 When they were around me, they only sometimes remembered to pretend.
 It was obvious that they did it to get rid of me, for nine months of the year.

 I have been told it was a very good boarding school, but it was not what I needed.
 I liked it better than home, but I only did what I was told.
 I didn’t trust the teachers, especially not the ones who were nice.
 I didn’t like the other kids either.
 In those days, I had only one friend.
 Her name was Romhisat.
 I was very attached to her, but I treated her very badly.
 I didn’t have anyone else to play with, and whenever she didn’t want to play with me, I yelled at her until she did.
 One day she left me a note saying she couldn’t take it anymore and she didn’t want to be friends anymore.
 That day was the worst day of my life.

 During school vacations, when I was at home, I ended up getting a lot more alone time.
 I had gotten more independent at the school, so the Dalners didn’t have to spend as much time taking care of me.
 And when they weren’t assaulting me, they wanted nothing to do with me.
 To keep me busy and quiet, they gave me the best computers and phones that money could buy.
 But that was their biggest mistake.
 I spent more and more time in my room, browsing the Internet, learning everything I could.
 And before long, I found information about child abuse.
-I had always known I wasn’t okay with what they were doing, but when I actually checked the things off in lists of things that were like “this is what abuse is,” it felt different.
+I had always known I wasn’t okay with what they were doing, but when I actually saw the lists that were like “this is what abuse is,” and checked off each thing, it felt different.
 It felt like something I should be able to stop.
 And not only that, but I hadn’t known that the sexual abuse was a crime.
 If it was a crime, there was something I could do about it, just as long as I could prove what was happening.

 I began writing down everything they did.
 I wrote down dates and times, details of every abusive act.
 The more I paid attention to it, the more I noticed how even the little things were abusive.
 The way they talked to me.
 The way they talked to each other.
 And as soon as I could, I started making recordings with my phone.
 I installed an app that could record audio without displaying anything on the screen, so I wouldn’t get caught even if they saw it.
 And I knew their patterns.
 When they assaulted me, I sometimes managed to prepare by leaving my phone nearby in advance.
 To make sure the recordings would be incriminating, I begged them to stop out loud, being specific about what they were doing, so that their responses would prove I was telling the truth.